vxnuaj/PERSONAL/README.md

     > _TBD, as in I'm not sure what might be possible with the knowledge I'll get nor where my curiosity will lie_

     **AFTER**: I'm not sure where I'll go after.
-My thoughts are intentions right now are to either go towards neurmorphic chips (post moore's law), get deep into building humanoids, or build seamless interaction with brain-computer-interfaces
+My thoughts and intentions right now are to either go towards neurmorphic chips (post moore's law), get deep into building humanoids, or build seamless interaction with brain-computer-interfaces

     >_My rationale behind going with deep learning is the role I believe t'll play in shaping our future.
 It's ienvitable that AGI / ASI will disrupt our future._